This is sort of in the same vein so I’m calling it a sequel!

 I have ranted about the fashion industry already, so I’ll be brief (ha ha, fashion, clothes, brief, briefs – oh, the puns just keep falling out.
 But that’s loose briefs for you!…ho ho…stop it, your killing me!)

-My daughter is gorgeous in a very Monroe / Diana Dors sort of way, but fashion is a bitch.
+My daughter is a beautiful young woman in a very Monroe / Diana Dors sort of way, but fashion is a bitch.
 All designers and stores want is easy cheap clothes.
 So they make everything on machines, and the easiest way to do that is to cut straight.

 Gone are the curved seams (I know – there’s probably a clever name for it like bias-cut or twin-overhead cam stitching…but if you care enough, look it up, I’m too lazy.
 Besides all that time spent researching is time I could be ranting.)